besure94/Weather-App/README.md

 * React
 * JavaScript
 * HTML
+* CSS
+* Bootstrap
+* Material UI
-* Webpack
+* Recharts
 * Node Package Manager
 * Babel
 * ES Lint
-* Bootstrap
-* CSS
 * Weather API

 ## Description

 This application presents users with a form, where they enter a city or region.
-The current weather conditions for that city/region are shown, as well as a 3 day forecast.
-Clicking a day will reveal its forecast details.
-The weather conditions are retrieved from the Weather API.
+The current weather conditions for that city/region are shown on the left, as well as a 3 day forecast on the right.
+Clicking a day from the forecast will display its forecast details.

+Detailed forecast analysis is also available for each day.
+This data is represented by line graphs that show hourly conditions for temperature, humidity, and wind, as well as rain and snow (if they are predicted to occur).

+All weather data is retrieved from the Weather API.

 ## Setup/Installation Requirements